 Candy-making can be intimidating, but this recipe is straightforward.
 Brittle is perhaps one of the best candies to make, because if the sugar burns early on, you can pitch it and start again with little waste and hassle!

 First step is to get all your ingredients into place.
 Candy-making goes quickly, so don't try to gather things while you cook.
 Prepare your metal cooling pan with foil or parchment, and coat with oil or butter so that your cooled candy will come out easily.
 Measure out your sesame seeds and set to the side of your stovetop.

 Heat butter, sugar, and salt in a heavy-bottomed 1.5- or 2-quart pot.
 (Thin-bottomed pots tend to have hot spots, which will scorch the syrup.)
 Do not use non-stick.
-Try to use a pan with straight sides and minimal rim, which will make using the candy thermometer easier.
+Try to use a pan with straight sides and minimal rim, which will make using the candy thermometer (affiliate link) easier.
 Cook over medium heat until the butter and sugar melt together.

 Keep cooking, stirring occasionally, until the syrup turns a light amber color.
 Then insert your candy thermometer.

-Overall I like this candy thermometer because it doesn't touch the bottom and give a false, too-high reading.
+Overall I like this candy thermometer (affiliate link) because it doesn't touch the bottom and give a false, too-high reading.
 However, this is not much syrup; I needed to occasionally and carefully tilt the pot so that the syrup covered the bulb entirely and take its temperature.

 Can I make it without using a candy thermometer?
 Yes, you can aim for just using the color and time guidelines, but your sugar may not cook enough, or may burn.
 I wouldn't chance it.

 Continue to cook the syrup until the temperature is between 290F and 300F.
 This can happen suddenly.
 Immediately stir in the sesame seeds.